bernard-kavanagh/draft-tailhardat-nmop-incident-management-noria/draft-tailhardat-nmop-incident-management-noria.md

 #### The Y-INSTANCE-TO-KG step {#sec-exp-yang2owl-kgc}

-As introduced earlier, YANG models define the vocabulary and grammar to describe factual knowledge about the state of the network.
+As introduced above, YANG models define the vocabulary and grammar to describe factual knowledge about the state of the network.
 For example if a YANG module defines the container *node*, and this container has a leaf `identifier` which has the type `string`, then a valid JSON document with configuration data describing a node should be a JSON object containing a key named `identifier` which value should be a `string` such as `router_253`.